biojava/biojava-tutorial/structure/alignment.md

 The Combinatorial Extension (CE) algorithm was originally developed by [Shindyalov and Bourne in 1998](http://peds.oxfordjournals.org/content/11/9/739.short) [![pubmed](http://img.shields.io/badge/in-pubmed-blue.svg?style=flat)](http://www.ncbi.nlm.nih.gov/pubmed/9796821).
-It works by identifying segments of the two proteins with similar local structure, and then combining those to try to align the most residues possible while keeping the overall RMSD of the superposition low.
+It works by identifying segments of the two structures with similar local structure, and then combining those to try to align the most residues possible while keeping the overall RMSD of the superposition low.